Explaining Machine Learning Models using Entropic Variable Projection: Results

-We finally emphasize the main difference between our strategy and the two popular interpretability solutions LIME (\citet{ribeiro2016should})\footnote{https://github.com/marcotcr/lime} and SHAP (\citet{shap})\footnote{https://github.com/slundberg/shap}: we work on whole test sets while these solutions interpret the variables (here pixels) influence when predicting specific labels in \textit{individual observations}.
-As an illustration, Fig.~\ref{fig:ResultsMNISTDiff}-(bottom-left) represents the most influential pixels found with LIME and SHAP to predict a seven in an image of the MNIST test set representing a seven.
-To draw similar interpretations as those made on Fig.~\ref{fig:ResultsMNISTDiff}-(top), one can represent the average results obtained by using LIME or SHAP over all images of the MNIST test set representing a seven, as represented Fig.~\ref{fig:ResultsMNISTDiff}-(bottom-left).
-Note that the computations required about 7 and 10 hours using LIME and SHAP, respectively, which is much longer than when using our method (10 seconds).
-Averaged results are also less resolved for LIME and harder to interpret for SHAP.
-Our method can also natively compute other properties of the black-box decision rules with a negligible additional computational cost, as described in Section~\ref{s:main2}.
+\begin{remark}[Comparison with LIME and SHAP] Recall that our explainability framework is global, as discussed in the introduction.
+As also discussed in the introduction, the two most popular explainability methods are LIME \citep{ribeiro2016should}\footnote{https://github.com/marcotcr/lime} and SHAP \citep{shap}\footnote{https://github.com/slundberg/shap}.
+These methods are local, meaning that they can provide different explainability plots for each different digit image of the \textit{MNIST} dataset (while we provide the same explainability plots for all the digit images).
+Nevertheless, the popularity of these two methods justify comparing their interpretations with ours.
+As an illustration, Figure~\ref{fig:ResultsMNISTDiff}-(bottom-left) represents the most influential pixels found with LIME and SHAP to predict a seven in an individual image of the \textit{MNIST} test set representing a seven.
+The results are not straightforward to interpret.
+To construct global explanations from the individual explanations of LIME and SHAP, one can represent the average results obtained by using LIME or SHAP over all images of the \textit{MNIST} test set representing a seven, as represented in Figure~\ref{fig:ResultsMNISTDiff}-(bottom-right).
+Note that the computations required take about 7 and 10 hours using LIME and SHAP, respectively, which is much longer than when using our method (9 seconds).
+Compared to our method, averaged results are also less resolved for LIME and harder to interpret for SHAP.
+Our method can also natively compute other properties of the black-box decision rules, as described in Section~\ref{s:main2}. \end{remark}